Load example mixed dataset

 CPDs = bn.print_CPD(model)

-# All CPDs are now stored in the dict CPD which contain the CPD for each node.
+# All CPDs are stored in the dict CPD which contains the CPD for each node

 print(CPDs.keys())